beecavebitworks/chainlog/README.md

 progname    | Name of the program... often empty thread_id   | Thread identifier.
-Last 3 hex chars of Thread.current.object_id line_counter| Single digit rolling counter for the pid hash_chain  | Last 4 chars of SHA-256 of previous log entry for same pid
+Last 3 hex chars of Thread.current.object_id line_counter| Single digit rolling counter for the pid hash_chain  | Last 4 hex chars of SHA-256 of previous log entry for same pid

 # Verifying with a script